 With so much variety in surfboard design these days, here’s our 7 top tips to help you find that magic board:

 1. Pick the right VOLUME for you, not your favourite surfer

 Of course, we couldn’t talk about surfboard design without addressing volume.
 Simply put, volume is the amount of foam in your board – how buoyant it is.
 Lighter surfers need less foam, heavier surfers need more foam.
 More advanced surfers need less foam, less advanced surfers more foam.
 Simple, right?

 Nowadays volume is seen as a golden metric.
-However, when it comes to picking the right surfboard, volume should be seen as a starting point rather than the full picture.
+However, when it comes to picking the right surfboard, volume should only be seen as a starting point rather than the full picture.
 Volume is mostly important when we’re paddling.
 Once we’re up and riding and the board is planing, there are different forces at work rather than buoyancy.
-However, without catching waves we’re not going to be surfing, so volume is a useful starting point.
+However, without catching waves we’re not going to be surfing, so volume is a useful to an extent.
 We recommend the following:

 Beginner – Never surfed before to learning to catch unbroken waves without assistance

 At least 60% of your body weight in kg as litres.
 E.g. If you weigh 70kg, we recommend at least 42 litres